I-2-1-5.Conducting Prehearing Case Analysis and Workup

 Assess whether there is a prior claim(s) file.
 See HALLEX I-2-1-13.

-Determine whether there are special handling procedures.
+Determine whether special handling procedures apply.
 See HALLEX I-2-1-55 D.

 Determine who is a party to the hearing.
 See HALLEX I-2-1-45.

 Determine the issues in the case.
 See generally HALLEX I-2-2.

 Ensure concurrent claim(s) or requests for escalation of claim(s) are associated with the case.
 See HALLEX I-2-2-22.